 Closed reduction and cast immobilization is an important method of treatment of distal radius fracture.

 Any successful reduction would require pain relief to overcome muscle spasm.

 Most of the reductions in distal radius can be done in Hematoma Block supplemented with sedation or Bier block provides adequate anesthesia in most settings.
-Few patients may need general anaesthesia.
+Few patients may need general anesthesia.

-Longitudinal traction is applied on the affected limb while assistant provides countertraction.
-After that direct pressure is applied on the displaced radial metaphyseal fragment for reduction.
+Longitudinal traction is applied to the affected limb while assistant provides countertraction.
+After that direct pressure is applied to the displaced radial metaphyseal fragment for reduction.

 Whenever possible, reduction and cast application should be done under C-arm image intensifier control so that reduction can be confirmed.
-Otherwise reduction should be confirmed using plain x-rays after the maneuver.
+Otherwise, the reduction should be confirmed using plain x-rays after the maneuver.

 Postreduction x-rays are obtained at 7, 14, and 21 days.
-The postreduction x-rays must be compared with the initial postreduction x-rays to accurately determine redisplacement.
+The postreduction x-rays must be compared with the initial postreduction x-rays to accurately determine displacement.

 Following are the indications for surgical treatment of distal radius fractures.